kjurdzinski/chimera_dbOTU_pipeline/README.md

-## VSearch and dbOTU for metabarcoding-based ecological species
+## VSearch and dbOTU for metabarcoding-based ecogenetic species

 ### Workflow